-us experimental dance outside new york city in the 1970s—book manuscript in progress.
+american experimental dance outside new york city after the 1960s—book manuscript in progress.

-This book does not offer a comprehensive or encyclopedic approach to experimental dance theater outside New York City in the 1970s; instead, it uses case studies to set the stage for further inquiry.
+This book does not offer a comprehensive or encyclopedic approach to experimental dance theater outside New York City after the 1960s; instead, it uses case studies to set the stage for further inquiry.
 Locales such as San Francisco, Los Angeles, Vermont, Ohio, Chicago, and Western New York offer distinctive stories, but they share a breaking free of balletic and social constraints alike.
-New forms of spontaneity that had first exploded onto the scene in the 1960s now began to pivot from abstraction to an interest in identity.
-This ran alongside the emergence of “identity politics” as a whole in the 1970s.
-Experimental dance, however, endowed the turn to identity with a concrete, material, and embodied intensity and robustness.
-Later, spontaneity would give way to more rigid, essentialized forms of identity both in dance and politics, but in the uncertain moment of improvised identities in the 1970s, locations beyond New York City manifested a diverse range of possibilities—not only for dance, but also for broader cultural and political life.
-These are well worth revisiting and reconsidering today.
+New forms of spontaneity that had first exploded onto the scene in the 1960s now began to pivot from a focus on abstraction to an interest in identity.
+This ran alongside the emergence of “identity politics” in the broader culture and politics of the time.
+Because of their artistic focus on embodiments of self and group, dancers and choreographers offer us a particularly robust arena for exploring the stakes of identity politics coming out of the 1960s.
+In movement, we can glimpse the shifts, leaps, turns, and transitions of 1960s social movements as the decades advanced forward.

 Preliminary Table of Contents